 Palazzo Barberini facade with fountain in Rome, Italy.

 Skip-the-line entry into Palazzo Barberini

-Access to the Caravaggio 2025 exhibition
+Entry to the Caravaggio 2025 Exhibition

+Palazzo Barberini facade with fountain in Rome, Italy.